Midnight Sun Brewing Company

-Midnight Sun Brewing Company (MSBC) is a craft brewery that produces over 40 different ales and lagers each year.
+Midnight Sun Brewing Company (MSBC) is a craft brewery that produces more than 40 ales and lagers each year.
 Founded in 1995, it is Anchorage, Alaska's first brewery and the second oldest in state history, following Alaska Brewing Co. in 1986.
-The brewery has been in their current location since May 2009, with a tap-house and full-service restaurant.
-MSBC has won several awards for their beers, including medals from the Great American Beer Festival and the World Beer Cup.
+The brewery has been at its current location since May 2009, with a tap-house and full-service restaurant.
+MSBC has received medals at the Great American Beer Festival and the World Beer Cup.
 The brewery sells its beers in 12-oz cans, 22-oz bottles, 5 gallon kegs, and 64 oz growlers.
 Their U.S. distribution is limited to AK, WA, ID, OR, CA, HI, and NY.

 History

-Mark Staples and 'co-host' Barbara Miller founded Midnight Sun Brewing Co. in 1995.
+Mark Staples and Barbara Miller founded Midnight Sun Brewing Co. in 1995.
 Their original location on Arctic Boulevard shared an industrial space with Knight's Taxidermy, the business featured on reality television program, Mounted in Alaska.
 The brewery moved to its present location in South Anchorage in 2009, where it expanded brewery operations to 10,000 barrel capacity, increased customer seating, and began food service in The Loft.
-MSBC began pouring beer at Williwaw Social in downtown Anchorage in 2018, allowing patrons to enjoy more than the state-regulated 36oz pour limit imposed on Alaska breweries.
+MSBC began pouring beer at Williwaw Social in downtown Anchorage in 2018, allowing servings above the state-regulated 36-ounce limit for Alaska breweries.

-The brewery has been a regular participant in Anchorage's First Fridays art walk, with their own First Firkin Fridays, featuring the works of different local artists in The Loft, each month.
-Specially brewed casks of conditioned beer are opened by the guest artist at the event.
+The brewery has participated in Anchorage's First Fridays art walk through its First Firkin Fridays events, which feature local artists at The Loft.
+The guest artist opens a cask of conditioned beer at each event.

-In 2016 the label art of Panty Peeler Belgian-Style Tripel Ale sparked attacks on social media which rose to the attention of national press.
-The World Beer Cup announced in 2017 that they would no longer accept entries which have 'sexist and lewd names', making Panty Peeler ineligible for both its label art and name.
-In 2009 Author Ben McFarland noted Panty Peeler as one of the best beers in the world.
+In 2016 the label art of Panty Peeler Belgian-Style Tripel Ale drew criticism on social media and coverage in the national press.
+In 2017 the Brewers Association introduced restrictions on publicizing awards for beers with names or labels it considered offensive.
+These beers remained eligible to win awards.

 Business Insider noted Midnight Sun Brewing Co. in 2017 as one of the top-rated brewers in the country, and Anchorage, AK as a "Top 10 Craft Beer City".

-MSBC has supported the LGBT community by sponsoring and participating in local Pride Month events such as the Rainbow Run and Brewed with Pride, a collaboration of various breweries which release unique products during Pride Month to raise money and awareness for LGBT charities and issues.
+MSBC has sponsored and participated in local Pride Month events, including the Rainbow Run and Brewed with Pride, a collaboration among breweries that release beers for Pride Month and donate kegs to local charities.
 In 2019 MSBC released Stonewall Riot.